jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

 - the confusing news is that it seems we have x and z mixed up compared to what I expected.
     - that's only because of the 90 degree rotation about the y axis that jonathan implemented in order to account for ME using the wrong vectors for FORWARD and OUT when I generated the data.
     - I can fix it just by switching out the vectors used in generate-example-data.py
+- I looked at Jonathan's notes on his attempts to use S4-ADL4.dat with the three.js model.
+I agree that we need to pre-apply a transform to get from global opportunity space *G* to three.js space *T*.
+What keeps confusing me is that we have two transformations from *G* but we need a chain of transformations from *G* to *S* to *T* or something similar (*S* is local space after a quaternion from the datset is applied).
+    - If we assume North = (1, 0, 0), we might just be able to (i) apply the quaternion from the opportunity dataset and (ii) swap the z and y coordinates and be done.
+    - A given quaternion is just a rotation about an axis, where the axis has a North component, West component, and Up component, and we know the definition of these components in both coordinate systems *G* and *T*.